intel/neural-compressor/examples/pytorch/image_recognition/torchvision_models/quantization/ptq/cpu/ipex/README.md

 ```

-# Saving and loading model
+# Saving and Loading Model

 * Saving model:
   After tuning with Neural Compressor, we can get neural_compressor.model: